reflectoring/reflectoring.github.io/content/blog/2023/2023-09-16-create-openfeign-http-client.md

 ### Collecting Metrics
 Feign does not natively offer a built-in metric capabilities API like some other libraries or frameworks. **Metrics related to Feign, such as request duration, error rates, or retries, typically need to be collected and tracked using external libraries or tools.** Popular libraries for collecting metrics in Java applications include [Micrometer](https://micrometer.io/) and [Dropwizard Metrics](https://www.dropwizard.io/projects/metrics/en/stable/index.html).

-Here's how you can use Micrometer, a commonly used library, to collect and report metrics related to Feign calls.
-Please note that you would need to add Micrometer as a dependency in your project and configure it properly:
+Here's how we can use Micrometer, a commonly used library, to collect and report metrics related to Feign calls:
 ```java
 public class CalculatorServiceTest {
   public static void main(String[] args) {